zanminkian/git-validator/packages/eslint-plugin-packagejson/README.md

     },
     rules: {
       /**
-       * Force 'default' field on the bottom of 'exports' */
+       * Force 'default' field on the bottom of 'exports'.
+       */
       "packagejson/bottom-default": "error",
       /**
+       * In monorepo, root 'package.json' should be private.
+       */
+      "packagejson/private-workspace-root": "error",
+      /**
+       * Public package should specify its repository address.
+       */
+      "packagejson/required-repository": "error",
+      /**
-       * Force 'types' field on the top of 'exports' */
+       * Force 'types' field on the top of 'exports'.
+       */
       "packagejson/top-types": "error",
       /**
        * Force 'type' field to be 'module'.
-It means your project should be ESM */
+It means your project should be ESM.
+       */
       "packagejson/type-module": "warn",
       /**
-       * In monorepo, root 'package.json' should not install any packages to 'dependencies' */ "packagejson/no-dependencies-in-workspace-root": "warn", },
+       * In monorepo, root 'package.json' should not install any packages to 'dependencies'.
+       */
+      "packagejson/no-dependencies-in-workspace-root": "warn",
+    },